Look who can ride a bike on his own now! So proud of Alan!

 He’s come a long way this year. 🙂

 As of today, Alan has officially taken up ice skating!
-He participated in his first of give “learn-to-ice-skate” sessions at Gilmour Academy.
+He participated in his first of five “learn-to-ice-skate” sessions at Gilmour Academy.
 He took a bus with his friends from Millridge after school, and he had a great time learning to skate!

 Alan lost his first tooth during morning bell work at school today!
 I was with him when it happened, as I was a classroom volunteer today for centers (I led Thanksgiving-themed bingo).
 When the tooth fell out, Alan noticed something white on the table and looked at it and said “What’s this?”
 Somehow I knew it was going to be his tooth before I looked over.
 Mrs. Feldman gave us a tooth-shaped carrying case (pictured below) for safe keeping. 🙂